-ZONE TAMPER (29)

-This output will activate when any zone tamper alarm occurs for the selected partition(s) and remain active until the partition is disarmed (alarm silenced) or Bell Time-out occurs.

-ZONE FAULT (30)

-This output will activate when any zone fault alarm occurs for the selected partition(s) and remain active until the partition is disarmed (alarm silenced) or Bell Time-out occurs.
+ZONE TRMPER (29) This output will activate when any zone tamper alarm occurs for the selected partition(s) and remain active until the partition is disarmed (alarm silenced) or Bell Time-out occurs.
+ZONE FAULT (30) This output will activate when any zone fault alarm occurs for the selected partition(s) and remain active until the partition is disarmed (alarm silenced) or Bell Time-out occurs.
 ZN.
 TAMP.
-FOLLOW (31)

-Zone Tamper Follow, this output will enunciate when a zone goes into tamper alarm.
-Any one of the 64 zones can be selected.
+FOLLOW (31) Zone Tamper Follow, this output will enunciate when a zone goes into tamper alarm.
+Any one of the 128 zones can be selected.
 If the zone is tampered, the output will activate, when the zone is restored the output will deactivate.
 When "Follows + Alarms" is enabled then the output will remain active until the partition that the zone belongs to is armed.
 ZN.
 FAULT.
-FOLLOW (32)
+FOLLOW Zone Fault Follow, this output will enunciate when a zone goes into Fault alarm.
+Any one of the

-Zone Fault Follow, this output will enunciate when a zone goes into Fault alarm.
-Any one of the 64 zones can be selected.
+20ne Fault Follow, this output will enunciate when a zone goes into Fault alarm.
+Any one of the 128 zones can be selected.
 If the zone is faulted, the output will activate, when the zone is restored the output will deactivate.
 When "Follows + Alarms" is enabled then the output will remain active until the partition that the zone belongs to is armed.